akibur-r/HERITRA-artifact-sharing-server/README.md

 - Like/Unlike an artifact
 - See all liked artifacts
 - See all artifacts that they added
-- View self profile details
+- View personal profile details
+- Update personal profile details
 </details>

 ## <p style="color: #b89c72">Behind the Scene</p>